richardbolt/python-bible/README.markdown

 * length()  # total number of verses included in passage
 * format(format_string)  # outputs a nicely formatted string
 * smart_format()  # outputs the most common human-readable string for a passage
+* includes(verse) # checks to see if a Verse is included in the Passage

 Installation